skypjack/entt/docs/md/entity.md

 index).

-However, the underlying model with its independent pools helps introduce storage with different deletion policies, so that users can best choose type by type.<br/>
-In particular, the library offers out of the box support for in-place deletion, thus offering storage with completely stable pointers.
-There are two options to achieve it:
+However, the underlying model with its independent pools helps introduce storage with different deletion policies.
+In particular, the library offers out of the box support for in-place deletion, thus offering storage with completely stable pointers.<br/>

-* A compile-time method, which is to specialize the `component_traits` class.
+This is done by specializing the `component_traits` class.
-* A runtime method, which is to set the deletion policy for a pool manually.

-Also, there is no problem changing the deletion policy at runtime, even when a compile-time policy exists.<br/>
 The compile-time definition common to all components is the following:

 ```cpp
 struct basic_component_traits {